 On Saturday (April 25th) organized transportation is provided from 6 a.m. from Novi Sad….Više Informacija

 Closing online Individual ”Sport applications” and taking over Start Packages

-Individual ”Sport applications” for Ultra Extreme, Ultra, Great, Medium Trails and Small East Extreme…Više Informacija
+Individual ”Sport applications” for Ultra Extreme, Ultra, Great, Medium Trails, Small East Extreme Trail…Više Informacija

 GPS TracksUltra Extreme Marathon Ultra Marathon Great Southern Marathon Great Western Marathon Great Eastern Marathon Medium Western Marathon Medium Southern Marathon Medium Eastern Marathon Small Western Extreme Marathon Small Eastern Extreme Marathon Small Eastern Marathon Small Western Marathon Small West-West Marathon Trainee Southern Marathon Trainee Western Marathon Trainee West-West Marathon Trainee Eastern Marathon Trainee Mini Marathon Joy and Pleasure trail

 Read important information to stay organized and efficient

 On Saturday (April 25th) organized transportation is provided from 6 a.m. from Novi Sad….